Okay, here we go! I’m grouping these based on topic. Today’s post: Going from Aspiring Writer to Published Author.

 6. Unclear wrap-up—end in an ambiguous ending.
 You never want to give away how your book ends in the query letter (that’s what the plot synopsis is for).

 7. STAKES.
-What will happen if your MC doesn’t accomplish his/her/its goal?
+What will happen if your MC doesn’t accomplish their goal?

 Avoid using generalities in your letter.
 This will sink you.
 Be specific.